rkaushick-neu/claude-aws-bedrock/README.md

     ```bash
     .\.venv\Scripts\activate.bat
     ```
+3. Download dependencies from the `requirements.txt` file:
+    ```bash
+    pip install -r requirements.txt
+    ```
-3. Create `.env` file for the secret keys and add the API Key from step 4 in the AWS Setup
+4. Create `.env` file for the secret keys and add the API Key from step 4 in the AWS Setup
-4. Load the environment variables before making a request to use AWS Bedrock.
+5. Load the environment variables before making a request to use AWS Bedrock.